Visual

 - thermostat continuity test on the power transformer: clean the resin from the bump contacts of ST1 (A,B) and measure the resistance between the two bump contacts, it should be approx. 0 ohm.

-if no signal is present, it may be necessary to replace the integrated circuit U2.
+may be necessary to replace the integrated circuit U2.components:

 Wiring diagram power board - power supply / control